A Storytelling of Ravens

 A Storytelling of Ravens provides a unique opportunity to explore and rejoice in the oddities of the English language.

 Kyle Lukoff has worked at the intersection of books and people for over half his life, first as a bookseller and later as a school librarian, reviewer, awards juror, and contributor to professional publications.
 A Storytelling of Ravens is his first picture book.
 A confirmed bachelor, Kyle lives in a Brooklyn apartment filled with books.

 Natalie Nelson's illustrations have appeared in many publications, including the New York Times and the Washington Post.
-She is the illustrator of The King of the Birds, a picture book written by Acree Graham Macam, which Booklist reviewed as “nothing short of charming.”
-She has recently published Uncle Holland by JonArno Lawson, described as “sophisticated yet playful” by chool Library Journal.
-Natalie lives in Atlanta with her husband.
+She is the illustrator of The King of the Birds, written by Acree Graham Macam, and Uncle Holland, written by JonArno Lawson.
+She lives in Atlanta, Georgia, with her husband.

 Praise for The King of the Birds, illustrated by Natalie Nelson: